 Depending on the country you’re sending money, you can choose where do you want your money to end up – in the bank of the recipient or their mobile account.

 If you’re looking to transfer money to Australia, you needn’t venture far from this list.
-The best international money transfer apps that come to mind are Transferwise and Revolut for small, frequent transfers, whilst Currencies Direct, OFX and World First are some great options when sending larger amounts.
+The best international money transfer apps that come to mind are Wise and Revolut for small, frequent transfers, whilst Currencies Direct, OFX and World First are some great options when sending larger amounts.
 Another easy-to-use service is provided by the Up bank app.

 Other sites such as Currency Solutions are very good too but have a mobile-friendly, responsive website instead of a dedicated app, which can also be fine to use.
 Apps are preferable, however, as many can act as e-wallets that will notify you of things such as money being received into your account.